 The idea of electric ambulances seems intuitive.
 CleanTechnica points out, “electric ambulances help keep people out of ambulances!”
 The vehicles are a great choice to be part of an electric fleet.
 They aren’t meant to drive long distances, and most of the time, they’re inside a garage waiting to be used.
 They might as well be charging.
 EVs also send a strong message about public health, improving air pollution around hospitals and in the residential communities they serve.
 The ambulances are also smoother and quieter, less stressful to both patients and drivers.

-Nissan introduced an e-ambulance to Tokyo with great success last year.
-The UK is already working on a deal with Ford and the Venari Group.
+Nissan introduced an e-ambulance to Tokyo with great success, and the UK is already working on a deal with Ford and the Venari Group.
 Several manufacturers here in the US are determined the next ride to the hospital may be safer and greener than ever before.
 Lightning eMotors and Rev Group Inc. are among the manufacturers bringing electric ambulances to the market, with an expected launch date this year.